 \subsection{Eye-based Authentication for VR}

-Visual interaction and user assistance are two of the most prominent uses of behavioral data including eye movements, especially in VR applications that work in real-time.
-Apart from those uses and related applications, such behavioral data have been utilized for authentication purposes as well.
-One big challenge for behavioral authentication is that accuracies of the methods are not very high which can cause an unpleasant user experience.
-For instance, Pfeuffer et al.~\cite{behavioral_biometric_VR_chi19} studied authentication in VR by utilizing body motion data including head, hand, and eye movement data for different tasks such as pointing, grabbing, walking, and typing.
-The authors found that while the best-achieved accuracies for identification are in the vicinity of $60\%$ and they drop when user group size is increased.
-The authors also showed that body motions can be of help for adaptive settings in VR.
-However, they did not use any gaze features apart from the gaze ray obtained from the eye tracker.
-In another study, Liebers et al.~\cite{behavioral_biometrics_VR_chi21} studied user authentication based on spatial movements in VR and reached accuracies up to $90\%$.
-In addition, in another study, Liebers et al.~\cite{liebers_VRST_2021} also showed that gazing behaviors along with head orientation can authenticate users in VR with an almost perfect level of accuracy.
-However, the limitation of those studies is the small sample size and it is an open question of how utilized features perform when a wide range of users are available and how usable the proposed authentication methods would be.
-That is why when authentication is considered, more distinguishing and fine-grained features are needed.
-This could be achieved by using eye-tracking data obtained from high-frequency eye trackers that are available nowadays, and that will potentially be available in the near future.
+Visual interaction and user assistance are two of the most prominent applications of behavioral data, including eye movements, particularly in real-time VR applications.
+Apart from those, such behavioral data have also been utilized for authentication purposes.
+One major challenge for behavioral authentication is that the accuracy of the methods is not very high, which can cause unpleasant user experiences.

+Several works in the literature studied eye and gaze-based authentication in VR. \cite{behavioral_biometric_VR_chi19} studied authentication in VR by utilizing body motion data, including head, hand, and eye movement data for different tasks such as pointing, grabbing, walking, and typing.
+The results indicate that while the best-achieved identification accuracies are near $60\%$, the performance drops as the user group size increases.
+However, they did not utilize any gaze features beyond the gaze ray. \cite{behavioral_biometrics_VR_chi21} studied user authentication based on VR spatial movements and reached an accuracy of up to $90\%$.
+In addition, another study \cite{liebers_VRST_2021} demonstrated that gazing behaviors and head orientation can authenticate users in VR with nearly perfect accuracy.
+However, the limitation of those studies is the small sample size.
+Therefore, it remains an open question as to how the utilized features perform when more users are available and how usable the proposed authentication methods would be.
+That is why more distinguishing and fine-grained features are needed for eye-based authentication.
+One could achieve this using high-sampling frequency eye trackers.